reallifedeveloper/rld-fitnesse-demo/README.md

 Next, we want to add some authorization to the `addRecordEntry` method so that only doctors can add records while nurses cannot.
 (This is probably a completely nonsensical requirement in a real system.)

-To create a FitNesse test for this, we could create another user that is a nurse, and have that user try to add a record.
+To create a FitNesse test for this, we can create another user that is a nurse, and have that user try to add a record.
 This should fail with some nice error message, and the entry should not be added.
 To verify that the entry was not added, we could have the doctor add another record entry for the same patient, and then check that the two entries from the doctor are available, while the entry from the nurse is not.

 While we're at it, we could improve the `Add Record Entry` FitNesse table to also verify that the error message we get when a nurse tries to add a record is correct.
 In total, the FitNesse page `AddingInformation` now looks like this: